SRH vs RCB Dream11 Team Tips, IPL 2020 Captain And Vice-Captain

 SRH vs RCB Dream11 Tips And Predictions

 Dream11 Team Prediction Sunrisers Hyderabad vs Royal Challengers Bangalore, Match 3 – Fantasy Cricket Tips For Today’s SRH vs RCB at Dubai International Cricket Stadium, Dubai: 12 years and not one title.
 Along with Delhi Capitals and Kings XI Punjab, Royal Challengers Bangalore are the third team in IPL history to have never won the title.
 However, when compared to the other two teams, RCB have always been one side full of superstars led by captain Virat Kohli.
 While batting has been their biggest strength, bowling has led them down time and again.
-Also Read - LIVE Delhi Capitals vs Kings XI Punjab Match 2 Live Cricket Score And Updates: Kagiso Rabada Stars DC Beat KXIP in SUPER OVER
+Also Read - ALV vs ROS Dream11 Team Hints And Fantasy XI Predictions For ECS T10 Cartaxo 2020: Captain, Vice-Captain For Alvalade CC vs Rossio CC T10 Match 4 at Cartaxo Cricket Ground 8:30 PM IST September 21 Monday

-In the pre-tournament interactions, Kohli has been quite confident of the team composition and balance saying he has never felt better as far as his team goes.
+In the pre-tournament interactions, Kohli has sounded quite confident of the team composition and balance saying he has never felt better as far as his team goes.
 Will this be the year when RCB end their wait?
-Also Read - DC vs KXIP Dream11 IPL: Ravichandran Ashwin Walks Off The Field After Shoulder Injury
+Also Read - IPL 2020: Ravichandran Ashwin Available For Next Game But Final Call Rests With Physio

 Waiting for the three-time finalist in their opening clash will be Sunrisers Hyderabad whose only IPL title win came against, well, RCB back in 2016 when they prevailed in a high-scoring clash.
 SRH made the powerplay last time around but lost in the Eliminator.
 Captain David Warner will be aiming to lead them to a second title this season.
-Also Read - JAM vs DHA Dream11 Team Hints, Captain And Vice-Captain, Fantasy Cricket Tips: Jharkhand T20 League, Match 13 Between Jamshedpur Jugglers And Dhanbad Dynamos Jharkhand State Cricket Association Stadium at 9:30 AM IST Monday September 20
+Also Read - OEI vs ALV Dream11 Team Hints And Fantasy XI Predictions For ECS T10 Cartaxo 2020: Captain, Vice-Captain For Oerias CC vs Alvalade CC T10 Match 3 at Cartaxo Cricket Ground 5:00 PM IST September 21 Monday

 Match Toss Time: The toss between Sunrisers Hyderabad and Royal Challengers Bangalore for the third match of IPL 2020 will take place at 7:00 PM (IST).